aroberge/reeborg-world-creation/backgrounds.md

 ## Beyond the menu-driven World editor

 The menu-driven World editor limits choices as to what can be drawn as a background tile, an obstacle, a decorative object, etc. Using the API, one is not limited.
 As a possible interesting example, one can imagine drawing a "river" with consecutive `water` tiles as background tile except at one location where we draw it as a decorative object.
 Visually, it would appear to be the same everywhere.
 However, as a decorative object, `water` would be harmless so that Reeborg could cross it safely.
 One could make a story about finding the point where the river is shallow enough for Reeborg to cross it.
 This could be done by Reeborg using either `front_is_clear()` or `right_is_clear()`.
-For demonstration purpose I have created two versions of a world that demonstrate this idea.
+For demonstration purposes I have created two versions of a world.
 The first version is the one that I would use with students:

 ```py
 World("worlds/examples/river_demo.json", "Crossing the river")